-Brisbane Symphony Orchestra’s annual concert program provides an entertaining array of standard orchestral repertoire by such composers as Beethoven, Stravinsky, Dvorak, Bruch, Tchaikovsky, Mendelssohn, Britten, Berlioz, Shostakovich and Carl Vine.
+Brisbane Symphony Orchestra’s annual concert program provides an entertaining array of standard orchestral repertoire by such composers as Beethoven, Stravinsky, Dvorak, Bruch, Tchaikovsky, Mendelssohn, Britten, Berlioz, Shostakovich and Gershwim.
 The orchestra has also commissioned works by Australian composers Robert Davidson and Paul-Antoni Bonetti.

-Brisbane Symphony Orchestra currently performs up to eight concerts per year in Brisbane and small regional centres such as Samford, Bribie Island and Kawana Waters.
-The orchestra has also performed in many South-East Queensland concert venues such as Toowoomba, Maleny, Noosa, Gold Coast and Caloundra.
-Orchestra members feel great enjoyment from performing and sharing their love of classical music with these communities.
+The Brisbane Symphony Orchestra currently performs up to eight concerts per year in Brisbane and on the Sunshine Coast.
+Orchestra members enjoy performing and sharing their love of classical music with these communities.

 BSO concerts are regularly recorded and broadcast by 4MBS, Brisbane's local classical music radio station.